Pallance Dladla: 2016-2017

 From 2016-2017, Dladla had a recurring role as Duke in the Mzansi Magic-Doug Liman directed drama Is'thunzi.

 Present

 In 2019, Dladla starred in the Netflix thriller series Shadow as title character Shadrach "Shadow" Khumalo.
 Fellow cast members include Amanda Du-Pont, Khathu Ramabulana, and Tumie Ngumla.
-Shadow was Netflix's first South African original series and it premiered on 8 March 2019.
+Shadow was Netflix's first South African original series, premiering on 8 March 2019.

 Personal life

 Dladla enjoys dancing and watching movies in his spare time.
 His favorite movies include Scarface, Training Day and Mean Streets.
 Dladla has cited Al Pacino, Denzel Washington, and Johnny Depp as his favorite actors.
 Dladla is friends with Sdumo Mtshali, with whom he starred in Tempy Pushas, IsiBaya, iNumber Number and Hard to Get.